jl94x4/ColleXions/README.md

 **Pinning interval is in seconds, not minutes!
 In my example the field is set to 21600 which is 6 hours**

+## Discord Webhooks

+ColleXions now includes a Discord Webhook Integration feature.
+This enhancement enables real-time notifications directly to your designated Discord channel whenever a collection is pinned to the Home and Friends' Home screens.

+**Configuration:** Include your Discord webhook URL in the ```config.json``` file.

+**Notifications:** Every time a collection is successfully pinned, the tool sends a formatted message to the specified Discord channel, highlighting the collection name in bold.

+This feature helps you keep track of which collections are being pinned, allowing for easy monitoring and tweaks to ensure diversity and relevance.

 ## Logging

 After every run ```collexions.log``` will be created with a full log of the last successful run.
 It will be overwritten on each new run.